discodian/discodian/readme.md

 *Discodian (Discord Custodian), the extensible php toolkit for creating your own Discord bot.*

 > This is a work in progress.
-You can expect a first release before December 2017.

 ## Installation